 The 747 was the result of the work of some 50,000 Boeing people.
 Called "the Incredibles," these were the construction workers, mechanics, engineers, secretaries and administrators who made aviation history by building the 747 — the largest civilian airplane in the world — in less than 16 months during the late 1960s.

 The incentive for creating the giant 747 came from reductions in airfares, a surge in air-passenger traffic and increasingly crowded skies.
 Following the loss of the competition for a gigantic military transport, the C-5A, Boeing set out to develop a large advanced commercial airplane to take advantage of the high-bypass engine technology developed for the C-5A.
 The design philosophy behind the 747 was to develop a completely new plane, and other than the engines, the designers purposefully avoided using any hardware developed for the C-5.

 The 747's final design was offered in three configurations: all passenger, all cargo and a convertible passenger/freighter model.
 The freighter and convertible models loaded 8- by 8-foot (2.4- by 2.4-meter) cargo containers through the huge hinged nose.

 The 747 was truly monumental in size.
-The massive airplane required construction of the 200 million-cubic-foot (5.6-cubic-meter) 747 assembly plant in Everett, Wash., the world's largest building (by volume).
+The massive airplane required construction of the 200 million-cubic-foot (5.6 million-cubic-meter) 747 assembly plant in Everett, Wash., the world's largest building (by volume).
 The fuselage of the original 747 was 225 feet (68.5 meters) long; the tail as tall as a six-story building.
 Pressurized, it carried a ton of air.
 The cargo hold had room for 3,400 pieces of baggage and could be unloaded in seven minutes.
 The total wing area was larger than a basketball court.
 Yet, the entire global navigation system weighed less than a modern laptop computer.